Last Updated on

 Hardware/Electronics You’ll Need:

 The Little Martin conveniently comes with a soft gig bag for traveling with.
 If this is all you need, then you’re set as an acoustic guitar player.
-However, to get plugged in, you’ll need to see our “Must-Have Necessities Guide” to get a full list of much-needed and wanted equipment and accessories.
+However, to get plugged in, you’ll need to see our cool guide on acoustic & electric guitar accessories to get a full list of much-needed and wanted equipment and accessories.
 To get you started, here’s a couple tips.

 - Durable guitar